-Although the consequences of climate change are only just beginning, global warming is now unequivocal, as it was concluded by the IPCC in 2007 on the basis of the observation of the average global air and sea temperatures, the generalised retreat of the icecaps and glaciers and the rise of average sea levels.
+Although the consequences of climate change are seemingly just beginning, global warming is now unequivocal, as it was concluded by the IPCC in 2007 on the basis of the observation of the average global air and sea temperatures, the generalised retreat of the icecaps and glaciers and the rise of average sea levels.

 The impact of these phenomena will undoubtedly intensify in the coming decades and aggravate existing environmental crises, such as droughts and floods, thus increasing soil erosion and intensifying potential conflicts regarding the use of water and arable land.
-The reduction of the availability of drinking water for hundreds of millions of people, the drastic shortage of food products and the resurgence and spread of malaria and other pandemics will certainly be among the consequences of climate change.
+The probable reduction of the availability of drinking water for millions of people, the probable shortage of food products and the likely resurgence and spread of malaria and other pandemics might be among the consequences of climate change.

-The world population is growing exponentially, namely in deprived regions.
-However, as approximately one third of people live in poverty, climate change could result in the disappearance of the means of subsistence of many people dependent on agriculture, or fishing, thus increasing their vulnerability to poverty and placing security and human rights at risk and triggering, or increasing, migratory movements and intensifying the existing instability in many societies and regions of the world.
+The world population is growing fast, especially in deprived regions.
+Roughly, one third of the people live in poverty and the climate change could result, for many of them in the disappearance of their means of subsistence insofar as they depend on agriculture, or on fishing.
+This would increase their vulnerability to poverty and place security and human rights at risk as well as triggeror increasemigratory movements and intensify the existing instability in many societies and regions of the world.

-All countries will be affected, but, as it has already been mentioned, it is the most vulnerable who will be more seriously affected.
-It is the poorer and less developed countries, which will be first to suffer and which will suffer most.
+All countries will be affected, but, as it has already been mentioned, the most vulnerable will be the more seriously affected.
+The poorest and least developed countries, will be the first to suffer and to suffer the most.